ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 the label that exists is greater than, equal to, or less than the target version, rather than its exact value.
-However, note that the binary ladder continues after receiving an inclusion proof for a version **equal** to the target version, as this is needed to determine whether any versions greater than the target version exist.
+However, note that the binary ladder continues after receiving an inclusion proof for a version **equal** to the target version, as this is often needed to determine whether or not any versions greater than the target version exist.

 Second, depending on the context in which the binary ladder is provided, the Transparency Log may omit inclusion proofs for any versions where another